 Yes, you can pursue a Second Major.
-However, you must have a CGPA of 4.0, and meet basic requirements of Second Major.
+However, you must have a CGPA of 4.0 at the end of Year 1, and meet basic requirements of Second Major.
 You can read another Major offered by SSS, or any Major offered by another School within College of Humanities, Arts, and Social Sciences (CoHASS).

 ||Do I have to pay additional fees if I am enrolled in the Second Major programme?|

 No, you do not have to pay additional fees if you complete your degree within four years.

 How does a Second Major differ from a Double Major or Double Degree?